Generalizing Lieb's Concavity Theorem via Operator Interpolation: Other Results on -trace

-Sutter et al. \cite{sutter2017multivariate} recently applied the operator interpolation in \Cref{thm:SHInterpolation} to derive a multivariate extension of the Golden-Thompson (GT) inequality, which covers the original GT inequality and its three-matrix extension by Lieb \cite{LIEB1973267}.
+Sutter et al. \cite{sutter2017multivariate} recently applied the operator interpolation in \Cref{thm:SHInterpolation} to derive a multivariate extension of the Golden--Thompson (GT) inequality, which covers the original GT inequality and its three-matrix extension by Lieb \cite{LIEB1973267}.

 Following the ideas in \cite{sutter2017multivariate}, we may also use \Cref{lem:KeyLemma} to further extend the multivariate GT inequality to a $k$-trace form.
 In what follows, we write $\prod_{j=1}^mX^{(j)}$ for the matrix multiplication in the index order, i.e. $\prod_{j=1}^mX^{(j)}=X^{(1)}X^{(2)}\cdots X^{(m)}$.
 We first present an analog of Theorem 3.2 in \cite{sutter2017multivariate}.